High School New Venture Challenge

 to dive into the world of innovation and entrepreneurship!
 Inspired by CU Boulder’s nationally recognized New Venture Challenge,

 the HSNVC empowers the next generation of innovators to develop bold ideas, sharpen their skills, and compete for scholarship funding.
-Whether you're a student ready to bring your ideas to life or a teacher looking to inspire your classroom, HSNVC is your gateway to entrepreneurial experience, creative problem-solving and real-world impact.
+Whether you're a student ready to bring your ideas to life, a teacher seeking to inspire a classroom or a community member wanting to support the entrepreneurial mindset, HSNVC is your gateway to entrepreneurial experience, creative problem-solving and real-world impact.

 • Open to all Colorado high school students